Masi Oka: 2010–present: Hawaii Five-0 and other projects

 Oka played the coroner Dr. Max Bergman in CBS' Hawaii Five-0, a remake of the original series which aired from 1968 to 1980.
 He joined the show's main cast in the second series.
 His character was written as an ethnic Japanese who was adopted at birth by Jewish parents, hence his last name.
 Oka also made an appearance in the film Friends with Benefits.

 In 2015, Oka reprised his role as Hiro Nakamura in NBC's miniseries Heroes Reborn.

 Oka has turned his digital effects skills to video game production, founding the video game development studio Mobius Digital, where he was a producer on the critically acclaimed Outer Wilds.

 He played the character Ringo in the 2023 animated Netflix series Blue Eye Samurai.

 Personal life

 Oka is fluent in Japanese, English and Spanish.
 He worked on the 1992 Summer Olympics as an English, Spanish, and Japanese translator.

-He played chess in his youth and had an Elo rating of 1800.
+He played chess in his youth and had a peak USCF Elo rating of 2080.

 Similar to his character Hiro Nakamura, Oka also collects manga.
 He co-produced the 2017 American adaptation of the manga series Death Note.
 He also founded the video game studio Mobius Digital Games, mainly known for its game Outer Wilds.

 He has earned the rank of black belt in kendō (Japanese fencing).